 Web3 Mobile Apps: Market Trend

 The Web3 mobile apps are built on decentralization, openness, and enhanced user utility.
 The first web, Web 1.0, came into existence and used static web pages.
-This meant that the scope of user interaction was limited, and no advanced algorithms were used to improve the user experience.
+This limited the scope of user interaction and prevented the use of advanced algorithms to improve the user experience.

 The use of three fundamental technologies, HTTP, HTML, and URL, was implemented to develop this consumer-driven, ”read-only web,” and this started the WWW revolution.
 By utilizing technologies such as HTML, CSS, and Javascript, Web 2.0 created a more dynamic form.
 It was more advanced than Web 1.0, encouraged users to create content, made the Internet accessible to everyone, and used APIs to increase website functionality.